 Online Listening Tips and Help

-Our default player is flash-based, so you will need the current version of Adobe's Flash player.
+Our web streaming media player is flash-based, so you will need the current version of Adobe's Flash player.
 We have found that this player works best with our webcasting streams, with minimal stalling and dropouts.

-We hope you enjoy Online Listening from Oldies 1130 WBF!
+We hope you enjoy Online Listening from WBF!

 If you are experiencing problems and cannot listen to our online webcast, please see some of these frequently-asked questions...

-Why can't I listen to the Florida Gators or other sporting events on your web stream?
+Why can't I listen to the Florida Gators on your web stream?

-Because of licensing restrictions, Oldies 1130 WBF is prohibited from webcasting/streaming certain shows or sporting events over the internet.
-These shows and events include the University of Florida Gators, and NCAA football games.
-We cannot stream these events because these they contain copyrighted licensed material, and/or the internet broadcast rights belong to other companies.
-During these shows and events, we will stream music.
-However, we are permitted to stream NASCAR Racing events and shows, IndyCar Auto Racing, and NFL games.
+Because of licensing restrictions, WBF is prohibited from webcasting/streaming certain shows or sporting events over the internet.
+These shows and events include the University of Florida Gators football and basketball games.
+We cannot stream these events because they contain copyrighted or licensed material, and the internet broadcast rights belong to other media companies.

 When I listen online, why is the audio delayed compared to what I hear on my home or car radio?